shashank3115/deepfake-detection-transfer-learning/README.md

 ## 💡 Key Features

-* Transfer learning with pretrained CNNs
+✅ Transfer learning with pretrained CNNs
-* Automatic dataset merging and JSON handling
+✅ Automatic dataset merging and JSON handling
-* Robust dataloader with missing file tolerance
+✅ Robust dataloader with missing file tolerance
-* CPU and GPU compatible
+✅ Compatible with both CPU and GPU
-* Visualization of training performance
+✅ Visualization of loss and accuracy metrics

 ---